caltechlibrary/irdmtools/README.md

 services (e.g. CrossRef, DataCite).

-Caltech Library is using irdmtools to migrate content from our legacy EPrints 3.3 repositories (heavely customized) to RDM.
-Post migration the core Go tools will remain useful for curration at the collection level (e.g. [rdmutil](rdmutil.1.md))
+Caltech Library is using irdmtools to migrate content from our legacy EPrints 3.3 repositories (heavily customized) to RDM.
+Post migration the core Go tools will remain useful for curation at the collection level (e.g. [rdmutil](rdmutil.1.md))

 ## Tools